Bougainvillea review: Amal Neerad's film has flaws and a gut-wrenching twist

 In Bougainvillea, we have an unreliable narrator, Reethu Thomas (Jyothirmayi), an amnesiac struggling to get through her day-to-day life.
 Fortunately for her, she has a caring and generous husband, Dr. Royce Thomas (Kunchacko Boban).
 Reethu becomes a key witness and suspect in a missing person case involving the daughter of a high-profile Tamil Nadu politician.
 This leads ACP David Koshy IPS (Fahadh Faasil) to investigate, poking holes in Reethu’s memory bubble and unleashing a can of worms.
 With all the main players in place, Amal Neerad tells the story of the protagonist’s trauma through her faulty memory in a visually engrossing way.
 The tension is heightened by the nuanced performances of Jyothirmayi and Kunchacko Boban as the search for the "devil" intensifies.

 Visually, the film is a treat.
-Neerad’s direction, combined with Vivek Harshan’s sharp editing, moves the story at a brisk pace while maintaining a sense of mystery and suspense.
+Neerad’s direction, combined with Vivek Harshan’s sharp editing, moves the story at a slow pace while maintaining a sense of mystery and suspense.
 Yet, the real emotional twist comes from the performances of Jyothirmayi and Kunchacko Boban.
 Jyothirmayi humanizes Reethu's struggles, drawing the audience into the intimate, painful reality of a woman whose memory can no longer be trusted.

 Though the film takes its time to pick up steam, demanding patience from its audience, the payoff is worth the wait.
 The final reveal—reminiscent of Roger Kint’s iconic line, “The greatest trick the devil ever pulled was convincing the world he didn’t exist”—lands like a gut punch.
-The flashback portion is the film’s only weak point, as it feels Neerad and his co-writer Lajo Jose were trying to fulfill a traditional narrative obligation of the genre.
+The flashback portion is the film’s major weak point, as it feels Neerad and his co-writer Lajo Jose were trying to fulfill a traditional narrative obligation of the genre.
 It feels contrived, forced, and too short to fully justify the transformation of a key character.

 However, if you are a fan of Amal Neerad's films, you are likely to find very little to complain about in this movie.